huichen/wukong/docs/en/codelab.md

 })
 ```

-DocId document must be unique, for it can be directly used microblogging microblogging ID.
-Wukong engine allows you to join three kinds of index data:
+DocId must be unique for each doc.
+Wukong engine allows you to use three types of index data:

-1. body of the document (content), will be sub-word as a keyword (tokens) added to the index.
+1. Body of the document (Content field), which will be tokenized and added to the index.
-2. Documentation of keywords (tokens).
-When the body is empty, it allows the user to bypass the built-in word Wukong directly input document keywords, which makes the engine outside the document segmentation possible.
+2. You can also add tokens (Tokens field)directly when the body is empty, it allows user to bypass the built-in tokenzier and use any tokenization scheme he wants.
-3. Document Properties tab (labels), such as micro-blog author, category, etc. Tag does not appear in the text.
+3. Document labels (Labels field), such as Weibo author, category, etc. Labels can be words that don't appear in the body of the doc.
-4. custom score field (scoring fields), which allows you to add documents of any type ** ** ** ** arbitrary data structure used for sorting.
-"Search" will further introduce a custom score field usage.
+4. Custom scoring fields (Fields), which allows you to add any type of data for ranking purpose.
+The 'Search' section will talk more on this.

-Special attention is ** **, keyword (tokens) and labels (labels) formed the indexer in the search key (keywords), documentation and code will be repeated three concepts, please do not be confused.
-Search for text in the search key is a logical query, such as a body of the document appears in the "bicycle" the key words there are "fitness" This category labels, but the "fitness" of the word does not directly appear in the text, When the query "bicycle" + "fitness" This search key combination, this article will be queried.
-Design label is intended to facilitate the dimension from the non-literal meaning quickly narrow scope of the query.
+Note that **tokens** and **labels** make up search **keywords**.
+Please remember the difference of the three concepts since documentation and code will mention them many times.
+Searching in the index table is a logical operation on docs.
+For example, say a document has "bicycle" the token and a "fitness" label, but "fitness" doesn't appear in text, when the query "bicycle" + "fitness" combination is searched, the article will be looked up.
+The purpose of having document labels is to quickly reduce number of documents from non-literal scopes.

-Engine uses the index of non-synchronous mode, that is when IndexDocument returns the index may not yet be added to the index table, which facilitate you cycle concurrently added to the index.
-If you need to wait before you start adding up the index operation, please call the following function
+The Engine adds indices asynchronously, so when IndexDocument returns the doc may not yet be actually indexed.
+If you need to wait before futher operation, call following function

 ```Go
 searcher.FlushIndex ()